What Home Educators Need to Know About the Children's Wellbeing and Schools Act 2026

 Questions Home Educators Are Asking

-Straight answers to the most common questions about the Children's Wellbeing and Schools Bill.
+Straight answers to the most common questions about the Children's Wellbeing and Schools Act 2026.

-Do I need to do anything right now about the Children's Wellbeing and Schools Bill?
+Do I need to do anything right now about the Children's Wellbeing and Schools Act 2026?

-Will the Children's Wellbeing and Schools Bill force me to let someone into my home?
+Will the Children's Wellbeing and Schools Act force me to let someone into my home?

-The bill allows local authorities to request a home visit, but you can refuse.
-However, refusing a visit is now a reason the LA can use to start the School Attendance Order process.
-The visit is supposed to assess whether your home environment is "conducive to suitable education" - but exactly what this means will be set out in guidance that hasn't been published yet.
+When these sections are brought into force, the Act allows local authorities to request a home visit, but you can still refuse.
+However, refusing a visit is a reason the authority can use to start the School Attendance Order process.
+The visit is meant to assess whether your home environment is "conducive to suitable education", but the practical detail still depends on future guidance.

-What information will home educators have to provide under the new bill?
+What information will home educators have to provide under the new Act?

-You'll need to give your child's basic details and information about anyone involved in their education (tutors, clubs, online providers).
+You'll need to give your child's basic details and information about anyone involved in their education, such as tutors, clubs, and online providers.
 You'll also need to report changes within 15 days.
-The exact details of what's required will be in regulations and guidance published later.
+The exact form of the register and any supporting detail still need to be set out in regulations and guidance.

 I've had a social worker involved in the past.
-Will the Children's Wellbeing Bill affect me?
+Will the Act affect me?

 It depends.
-If your child has had a Child Protection Plan at any time in the past 5 years, you'll need the local authority's permission to home educate.
-If they decide it's not in your child's "best interests," they can require school attendance.
-This applies even if you're already home educating.
+If your child has had a Child Protection Plan at any time in the past 5 years, you'll need the local authority's permission to home educate once that part of the Act starts.
+If they decide home education is not in your child's best interests, they can require school attendance.
+This is one of the most significant changes in the Act for some families.

-Can the Children's Wellbeing and Schools Bill still change?
+Can the Children's Wellbeing and Schools Act still change?

-When will home educators have to register under the new bill?
+When will home educators have to register under the new Act?

-What can home educators do to prepare for the Children's Wellbeing Bill?
+What can home educators do to prepare for the Act?

-Keep records of your child's education - notes, examples of work, photos of activities.
-This isn't required by current law but will help if your local authority asks questions under the new system.
-Also keep an eye out for the public consultation on draft guidance, where you'll have a chance to have your say.
+Keep records of your child's education, such as notes, examples of work, photos of activities, and a rough picture of what resources you use.
+This is not required by current law, but it will put you in a stronger position if your local authority asks questions later.
+Also watch for the public consultation on draft guidance, because that is your chance to comment on how the system should work in practice.

 What Home Educators Can Do Now